prototypefund/reproducible-website/_docs/test_bench.md

 It is important to detect reproducibility problems in the build system before users to avoid any false alarms.

-The method is usually as follow:
+The method is usually as followed:

  1. Build a first time.
  2. Save the result.